iamsolmaz/uav-synthetic-to-real-augmentation/README.md

 ---

-## Code and Data
+## Data

-Code, configuration files, and reproducibility instructions will be added to this repository.

-Dataset access and additional resources will be provided based on availability and sharing permissions.
+Dataset access will be provided based on availability and sharing permissions.

 ---